uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

     It will not be possible to delete a volume if it has an associated [volume snapshot](../snapshots.md).
 The snapshot will need to be deleted first.
 <!-- markdownlint-enable MD046 -->

+## Deleting Data From Volume

+All block storage volumes in Cloud.rc are thin provisioned.
+This means that the physical storage consumed by a volume depends on the amount of data written to it, not the provisioned volume size.

+For example, a 160 GB volume containing 5 GB of data consumes approximately 5 GB of physical storage.
+As additional data is written, more physical storage is allocated until the volume reaches its maximum provisioned size of 160 GB.

+When data is deleted:

+- The VM operating system marks the deleted space as available.
+- The provisioned volume size remains unchanged.
+- Reclaiming the released space on the backend (TBD).

+Therefore, deleting files does not automatically reduce the physical storage consumed by the volume.
+Filesystem usage provides an indication of the data stored on the volume and the required volume size.